Estonian Supercup

 The Estonian Supercup (Eesti Superkarikas) is Estonian football's annual super cup, contested between the champions of the previous Meistriliiga season and the holders of the Estonian Cup.
 If the Meistriliiga champions also won the Estonian Cup, then the league runners-up provide the opposition.

 In 2024, the competition was branded the A. Le Coq Superkarikas in a naming rights deal with the Estonian brewery A. Le Coq.

-The current supercup holders are FCI Levadia.
+The current supercup holders are Nõmme Kalju FC.